Free · Accurate · Always Updated

 India's Free Tax & Salary Calculator

 Old vs New Regime income tax comparison.
 CTC to in-hand salary with EPF, ESI and Professional Tax.
 Accurate.
 Instant.
-No signup.
+No signup required.

 Live results as you type 15+ deductions All state Professional Tax No data stored